 Otherwise, there are some clues for you.

-Here, you can eat a combo of 16 kinds of Chè, such as Chè with beans, Chè with dumplings… A combo costs around 120.000 VND, so you can share with your friends.
-It is fun that the number of people who can eat all of them just in 1 time is rare.
+Here, you can eat a combo of 16 kinds of Chè, such as Chè with beans, Chè with dumplings… A combo costs around 120.000 VND, so you can share it with your friends.
+It is funny that the number of people who can eat all of them just in 1 time is rare.
 Otherwise, you can call the kind of Chè that you want to eat.
 Each bowl costs you around 5.000 VND – 10.000 VND.

 Address: Sư Vạn Hạnh, District 10